heweiye/axdlog.gitlab.io/content/about.md

 toc: false
 ---

-## Introduction
+## About me
 I was born in 1990 in the southern Jiangsu province of mainland China.
 A pseudo literary and artistic youth.
+The latest deprecated blog is [LempStacker](https://lempstacker.github.io).

 I graduated from college in 2012, major is [**Information and Computing Science**](http://slxy.xzit.edu.cn).

 After I experienced a year of wiring customer service, a year of factory apprentice.
 I decided to **Internet** in 2014.

 ## Work Experiences